Bat virome: Other

 Reoviruses include many viruses that do not cause disease in humans, including several found in bats.
 One reovirus species associated with bats is Nelson Bay orthoreovirus, sometimes called Pteropine orthoreovirus (PRV), which is an orthoreovirus; several virus strains of it have been identified in bats.
 The type member of Nelson Bay orthoreovirus is Nelson Bay virus (NBV), which was first identified in 1970 from the blood of a gray-headed flying fox in New South Wales, Australia.
 NBV was the first reovirus to be isolated from a bat species.
 Another strain of Nelson Bay orthoreovirus associated with bats is Pulau virus, which was first identified from the small flying fox of Tioman Island in 2006.
 Other viruses include Broome orthoreovirus from the little red flying fox of Broome, Western Australia; Xi River virus from Leschenault's rousette in Guangdong, China; and Cangyuan virus also from Leschenault's rousette.
 Several mammalian orthoreoviruses are associated with bats, including at least three from Germany and 19 from Italy.
 These were found in pipistrelles, the brown long-eared bat, and the whiskered bat.

 Orbiviruses have been isolated from bats, including Ife virus from the straw-colored fruit bat, Japanaut virus from the common blossom bat, and Fomédé virus from Nycteris species.

-Positive-sense single-stranded RNA viruses
+Positive-sense RNA viruses

 Astroviruses

 Astroviruses have been found in several genera of bat in the Old World, including Miniopterus, Myotis, Hipposideros, Rhinolophus, Pipistrellus, Scotophilus, and Taphozous, though none in Africa.
 Bats have very high prevalence rates of astroviruses; studies in Hong Kong and mainland China found prevalence rates approaching 50% from anal swabs.
 No astroviruses identified in bats are associated with disease in humans.